Vectren Gas Infrastructure Plans

-Indiana Code 8-1-39 was approved by the Indiana Legislature in 2013.
-It allows electric and natural gas utilities to submit 7-year infrastructure improvement plans for IURC approval.
-Also, it requires the IURC to rule within 210 days once such a request is filed.
+Indiana Code 8-1-39 allows electric and natural gas utilities to submit infrastructure improvement plans for IURC approval.
+A plan may cover a 5- to 7-year range.
+The IURC must rule within 210 days once such a request is filed.

-- Once a 7-year plan receives IURC approval, the utility may request incremental rate increases every 6 months to pay for the projects.
-The rate adjustment is referred to as the Transmission, Distribution, and Storage System Improvement Charge (TDSIC).
-The IURC has 90 days to rule on such a request.
+- Once a plan receives IURC approval, the utility may request incremental rate increases every 6 months to pay for the projects.
+The rate adjustment is referred to as the Transmission, Distribution and Storage System Improvement Charge (TDSIC).
+The IURC has 120 days to rule on such a request.

-- TDSIC rate increases are limited to no more than 2 percent of total retail revenues.
+- TDSIC rate increases are limited to no more than 2 percent of a utility's total retail revenues.